Use of HPCC storage

-The HPCC stores data on a set of resilient Lustre-based file systems, and backs up a limited amount of user data in home areas.
-We strongly encourage users to maintain an external copy of all data and not to use HPCC storage systems as the only copy of files critical to their research.
-In particular, the work, scratch and other special-purpose areas are not backed up and should not be used as the only long-term copies of important data.
+The HPCC stores cluster-wide data on a set of resilient Lustre-based file systems, and backs up all data in user home areas regularly.
+(Note: data in work and scratch areas is not backed up, as explained below.)
+We strongly encourage users to maintain an external backup copy of all critical data and not to use HPCC Lustre cluster-wide storage systems as the only copy of files important to their research.
+To transfer data to other resources under your control, see the information on our HPCC Data Transfer page.

 - The $HOME area for every user is backed up and is subject to usage quotas.